software-atelier/issue-tracking-sync/README.md

 1. Load the source issue along with the key (=unique identifier) mapping.
-This step also verifies that the "last updated" timestamp of the synchronization request matches that of the loaded issue (if not, a SynchronizationAbortedException is thrown)
+This step also verifies that the "last updated" timestamp of the synchronization request matches that of the loaded issue (if not, a SynchronizationAbortedException is thrown).
 2. Locate a fitting sync flow, applying filters where defined.
 3. If one (1) sync flow is found, call that flow with the loaded issue.
-    1. If the flow cannot locate a target issue, and the flow doesn't define `defaultsForNewIssue`, a SynchronizationAbortedException is thrown
+    1. If the flow cannot locate a target issue, and the flow doesn't define `defaultsForNewIssue`, a SynchronizationAbortedException is thrown.

 ### Custom classes